holdenlee/holdenlee.github.io/posts/About.md

 # About me

-I'm Holden Lee, a graduate student in math at Princeton.
-I started in Fall 2014 and plan to graduate in 2019.
+I'm Holden Lee, a postdoc visiting the Instutite of Advanced Study for Fall 2019, and starting at Duke in Spring 2020.

-My main interest is in machine learning and theoretical computer science.
+My main interest is theoretical computer science, in particular machine learning.
 Other academic interests/hobbies include:

 * Number theory
 * Functional programming